Blog

 Account director at a1qa

 We are witnessing flexible methodologies gaining momentum.
-Today, 94% of companies practice Agile; 74% of them implement DevOps.
+According to the latest 17th State of Agile Report, today, 71% of companies practice Agile; 36% of them implement DevOps; 42% give preference to a Hybrid model.
 And to keep up with the high tempo of these environments, many businesses choose test automation.

 • Why automated testing lies at the heart of Agile and DevOps